These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming the examiner will ask about all relevant factors

-Why: Examiners are often time-constrained and may not ask every DeLuca question.
+Examiners are often time-constrained and may not ask every DeLuca question.
 If you wait to be asked, critical information may go undocumented.
 The DBQ has many optional fields, and an incomplete exam can result in a remand or lower rating.

-Do this instead: Be proactive.
+Instead: Be proactive.
 If the examiner has not asked about flare-ups, pain at rest, fatigue with use, or functional limitations after 10-15 minutes of the exam, volunteer this information.
 You can say: 'I also wanted to make sure I mention my flare-ups and the impact on daily activities.'

 Impact: Affects all rating levels